 Many presenters are not aware that PowerPoint has the option to run a slide show within the window it is in without taking up the entire screen.
-PowerPoint refers to this as the “Browsed by an individual” mode.
+PowerPoint refers to this as the “Browsed by an individual” mode or Reading View.
 To use this mode, on the Slide Show ribbon, click on the Set Up Slide Show button.
 In the dialog box, in the Show type section in the to left corner, change the option by clicking on the radio button for “Browsed by an individual”.
 Click the OK button to save the change and exit the dialog box.
 Now whenever you enter Slide Show mode, the slides are run just in this PowerPoint window, not the full screen.
 You can change this back to the default of “Presented by a speaker” after the meeting is done.

 Since this option is only sharing one window, it uses less bandwidth than sharing a full screen which may help users on lower speed connections have a better experience with less lags or distortion.
 This option may give you the best combination of PowerPoint features and presenter controls and options.

 Option 5: Use Presenter View to show the audience your slides while you see Presenter View

 If you prefer to use Presenter View to see your speaking notes while the audience only sees your slides, I have instructions for using Presenter View in Zoom with 1 or 2 screens and in Windows or on a Mac in my Complete Guide to using PowerPoint Presenter View in Zoom.